privacy-scaling-explorations/zkevm-specs/specs/opcode/16AND_17OR_18XOR.md

-# AND, OR, XOR op code
+# AND, OR, XOR opcodes

 ## Procedure